This document lists the steps to follow to perform a release. For more information on Releases in Facets, see Releases.

 - Force: A release that is executed with the "Force" option enabled will override any existing resources in the environment.
 This can be useful when there are conflicting resource definitions in the blueprint.

-- Delete: When enabled, this option will delete any resources in the environment that are not defined in the blueprint.
+- Allow Destructive Action: When enabled, this option will delete any resources in the environment that are not defined in the blueprint.
 This can be useful for cleaning up any obsolete resources in an environment.

 These advanced options can be used to fine-tune the deployment process and ensure it is executed as expected.
 It is important to understand the impact of these options before enabling them, as they can potentially cause unexpected behavior in the environment.